Heirioten/Bistro-Locker/README.md

 ### 🧠 System Architecture

-The project is designed around a Finite State Machine (FSM) for clean state transitions and modular logic separation.
+The project is designed around a Finite State Machine for clean state transitions and modular logic separation.
 The primary states include:
 * GET_REQUEST – Waits for registration from a remote server
 * PARSE_REQUEST – Parses and validates incoming configuration
 * SENSE_RFID – Scans for RFID credentials